brianSalk/probability-notes/random_variables/README.md

 Since a r.v. is a mapping from a value to a number on the real number line, a function of a r.v. is just a new mapping from the other r.v. to a new real number.
 When taking a function of a r.v., you are essetially passing the return value of one function into another.
 If you do not know the PMF of a r.v., try to express the r.v. as a one-to-one function of another r.v.
+## Category errors
+When we confuse r.v.s with distributions or trials, we are commiting a category error.
+The following are examples of a category error:
+If I have a PMF $f_X(x)$, and I want to find the PMF of $f_X(2x)$, but accidentally do $2f_X(x)$, then I am confusing function with the variable.
+Another error would be to think that because two PMFS have the same distribution that the r.v.s are always equal.
+This would be an example of confusing the variable with the distribution.